laravel/docs/authentication.md

 When a user is not successfully authenticated, they will be redirected back to the login form location automatically.

-#### Guard specification
+#### Guard Customization

-To specify the guard which is used to perform the authentication, you may define the `guard` property on the `AuthController`:
+You may also customize the "guard" that is used to authenticate users.
+To get started, define a `guard` property on your `AuthController`.
+The value of this property should correspond with one of the guards configured in your `auth.php` configuration file:

     protected $guard = 'admin';

-The guard specified should correspond to one of the keys in the `guards` array of your `auth.php` configuration file.

 #### Validation / Storage Customization